the cannabis flowering stage

 The plant will be using a lot of energy at this point, so you may notice that the leaves are starting to yellow and die off.
 This is completely normal and is a sign that the plant is focusing all of its energy on producing the buds.
 It’s important to keep the temperature and humidity levels consistent during this stage to ensure that the buds develop properly.

-By week 7 of the flowering stage, your plants will be approaching the end of the bloom phase.
+By week 7 of the cannabis flowering stage, your plants will be approaching the end of the bloom phase.
 The buds will be larger and more resinous than ever, and the pistils will start to turn brown and curl inwards.

 This is also a critical time to monitor the trichomes closely.
 Trichomes are tiny, hair-like structures that cover the buds and contain the plant’s cannabinoids.
 By observing the color and clarity of the trichomes, you can determine when to harvest your plants for the best effects.